-Asian, Native Hawaiian and Pacific Islander activists in the anti-domestic violence movement are extraordinary, constantly building programs and organizing communities to address gender-based violence.
+Asian and Pacific Islander activists in the anti-domestic violence movement are extraordinary, constantly building programs and organizing communities to address gender-based violence.
 There is a large group of powerful women leaders, who may not even define themselves as such, doing amazing work.
 Volunteers – male, female, youth, elderly – provide countless hours in programs, sometimes staffing entire organizations for years, and almost always in addition to busy lives as workers, home-makers, students, and parents.
 Advocates often encounter the hostility of their own communities, the inhospitable climate of multiple and baffling systems, and the urgency of so many victims in crisis.
 They may themselves be survivors of gender-based violence.
 Nevertheless, they have created a dynamic set of resources for women and other victims in their communities.

-The Directory lists 160 agencies in the U.S. that have culturally-specific programs designed for survivors from Asian and Pacific Islander communities.
+The Directory lists over 160 agencies in the U.S. that have culturally-specific programs designed for survivors from Asian and Pacific Islander communities.
 Also available is the online database, which can be used to search for agencies by location, ethnicities served, and language services.

 3/29/23 at 12:00pm PT/3pm ETJoin this 45 minute virtual event to learn about the Asian Foster Family Initiative (AFFI) from Korean American Family Services (KFAM).
 AFFI is the U.S.’ first and only AAPI-focused foster family agency; it addresses the critical need for...